informalsystems/ibc-starknet/cairo-contracts/README.md

 ./scripts/invoke.sh
 ```

-Currently, the script only invokes the `ibc_token_transfer` interface to confirm
+Currently, the script only invokes the `ibc_token_address` interface to confirm
-that the contract is working as expected.
+that the contract responses as expected.
 To interact with other interfaces,
-which require passing more complex and lengthy arguments, it is recommended to
+which require passing lengthy encoded arguments, it is recommended to use a
-use the client-side Rust or Typescript implementation.
+client-side Rust or Typescript implementation.